-I create and teach art – specifically Ceramics and Sculpture.
+I create and teach art – painting, drawing, sculpture.

 Creating art satisfies my need to be connected to my world.
 Teaching art satisfies my need to be connected to other human beings in a way that is meaningful.
 Creating art is incomplete for me unless I find a way to connect with others, especially youth, and teach them how to express themselves fully through their own artwork.
 Teaching in a public high school provides a myriad of opportunities for me to work with a unique population of children.
 I find that students in crisis – students with abusive home lives, with eating disorders and emotional issues – often turn to me as a life-mentor as well as to teach them how to express their thoughts and emotions in a visual form.